Best cheap hotels in Orlando

 The Hyatt Regency—situated on the buzzing International Drive—is alive around the clock: With 1,639 rooms that harbor 192 spacious suites (650–2,068 square feet!), this property offers something for everyone.
 There is complimentary WiFi, seven food and beverage concepts (including a 24-hour diner), and a business center.
 The whole family is encouraged to visit as Hyatt Regency maintains pet accommodations (dog stations dot the property) and three pools: The waterside fun includes an Olympic-sized terrace pool, hot tubs, private cabanas, slides and waterfalls.
 Book a Regency Club room and gain access to the Regency Club Lounge, which serves a daily continental breakfast, light bites, hors d’oeuvres, and dessert.
 Break a sweat inside the StayFit™ Gym and then unwind at the Spa, complete with steam rooms, saunas and private outdoor pools.
 While the location is prime, the Hyatt lacks shuttle options or park-themed partnerships; we’d say it is best for business, low-key types, or couples looking to stay away from the theme-park fanfare.

 The Hilton Orlando Lake Buena Vista Palace got a facelift in November 2016.
 While the furnishings are sleeker than most of its Hilton neighbors (think dark woods, neutral tones and pops of blue in the rooms), the hotel’s Disney Springs location makes it especially attractive for families.
 As an Official Walt Disney World® Hotel, guests can buy park tickets onsite, hop on complimentary park shuttles every 30 minutes, and reserve a seat at the Disney Character Breakfast.
-Babysitting services are available to parents looking to escape to the new Kay Casperson Spa, Salon + Boutique and four outlets provide food and drink: The pool and adjacent bar get busy quickly, so grab a spot as early as possible.
+Babysitting services are available to parents looking to escape to the luxurious Kay Casperson Spa, Salon + Boutique and four outlets provide food and drink.
+The pool and adjacent bar get busy quickly, so grab a spot as early as possible.

 If the budget requires dropping below $100 a night, it’s worth considering SpringHill Suites by Marriott Orlando Lake Buena Vista in Marriott Village.
 This all-suite property stocks mini-fridges and microwaves in every room, and offers a breakfast buffet—complete with five DIY waffle irons—and WiFi on the house.
 It’s also within one mile of Walt Disney World, so expect large, youthful groups eagerly parading about on premise.
 This SpringHill Suites is a Walt Disney Good Neighbor® hotel, so attraction tickets are available for purchase at Guest Services, and a shuttle loads guests to and from the parks.
 The Village Marketplace allows for quick meals, and recognizable restaurant chains are within walking distance.
-The most grown-up amenity is the gym, and while the pool isn’t spectacular, it does offer a hot day’s reprieve.
+The most grown-up amenity is the gym, and while the onsite pool offers a hot day’s reprieve.